Songbird1978/Console-Finances/README.md

     *The greatest decrease in profits (date and amount) over the entire period

-When you open the console, the analysis is laid out in this order in the form a list.
+When you open the console, the analysis is laid out in this order in the form of a list.

 The app uses Javascript to analyse the data using 'for' loops and 'if' statements.